 It’s also the beginning of good days and the onset of winter festivals in India, celebrated in different ways n passion in every state.
 For more information, please Click Here

-That being said, many of us also fasts as a part of the celebration, worship and way of attaining mind-body peace (Don’t eat grain) for these 9days and cook food without onion and garlic.
+That being said, many of us also fast as a part of the celebration, worship, and way of attaining mind-body peace (Don’t eat grain) for these 9 days and cook food without onion and garlic.

 And as we say in India to begin this festivity: “Jai Mata Di – Hail Goddess Durga”